Function available in CINEMA 4D Studio

 - Create the tag for the respective Motion/Object Tracker object.
 A triangle will appear at the center of the Viewport.
 Drag each of the triangle’s three corner points to a Track or feature that lies on one of the planes:

 Make sure that the points do not lie to closely together and that the triangle they create is as extensive as possible.
-As soon a the axis is defined in the tag’s Axis setting (e.g, Y for the floor) the triangle will be colored accordingly and the cluster of points, including the camera, will be re-oriented so that all 3 features lie on the corresponding axis plane.
+As soon a the axis is defined in the tag’s Axis setting (e.g, Y for the floor) the triangle will be colored accordingly and the vertex cluster, including the camera, will be re-oriented so that all 3 features lie on the corresponding axis plane.

 - Select the Create Planar Constraint tool (main menu:) and click on three Tracks that lie on a given plane.
 A Planar Constraint tag with linked features that match the Tracks will automatically be created.